Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Irreducibility of CPE

-\textbf{Stronger variants of irreducibility.}\ \ Based on the irreducible assumption, estimators can be designed with theoretical guarantees that they will converge to the proportion $\kappa^{*}$ \citep{blanchard2010semi}.
+\textbf{The variants of the irreducibility.}\ \ Based on the irreducibility assumption, estimators can be designed with theoretical guarantees that they will converge to the class-prior $\pi$ \citep{blanchard2010semi}.
 However, the convergence rate can be arbitrarily slow \citep{scott2015rate}.
-The reason is that irreducibility implies \citep{blanchard2010semi,scott2013classification} i.e., the mixture proportion of $H$ in $G$ approaches to $0$.
-If the convergence rate to the infimum is arbitrarily slow, the convergence rate of the designed estimators will be arbitrarily slow.
-To ensure a bounded rate of convergence, the \textit{anchor set} assumption, a stronger variant of irreducibility, has been proposed \citep{scott2015rate,liu2015classification}.
-It assumes
+The reason is that the irreducibility assumption implies the following fact \citep{blanchard2010semi,scott2013classification} i.e., the maximum proportion of $\Pp$ in $\Pn$ approaches to $0$.
+To obtain the class-prior $\pi$, it requires finding a sequence of the sets $S$ converging to the infimum, which empirically can be hard to find.
+Therefore, the convergence rate of the designed estimators based on Eq.~(\ref{condition1}) will be arbitrarily slow.
+To ensure a fixed rate of convergence, the \textit{anchor set} assumption, a stronger variant of the irreducibility assumption, has been proposed \citep{scott2015rate,liu2015classification,xia2019anchor,xia2020part,yao2020dual}.
+It assumes that

-i.e., the mixture proportion of $H$ in $G$ is $0$.
-The set achieving the minimum $0$ is called an anchor set. \cite{scott2015rate} shows that, under this assumption, the universal estimator proposed by \cite{blanchard2010semi} can converge to $\kappa^*$ at a rate $\mathcal{O}\left(\sqrt{\frac{\log (\min(|X_F|,|X_{H}|))}{\min(|X_F|,|X_{H}|)}}\right)$, where $|X|$ denotes the size of the sample $X$.
-The \textit{separability} assumption \citep{ramaswamy2016mixture}, another stronger variant of irreducibility, was also proposed to bound the convergence rate of the method based on kernel-mean-matching (KMM) \citep{gretton2012kernel}.
+i.e., there exists a set can achieve the minimum $0$, which is called an anchor set.
+Another stronger variant is the \textit{separability} assumption \citep{ramaswamy2016mixture} which extends the anchor set assumption to a function space.
+It is proposed to bound the convergence rate of the method based on kernel-mean-matching (KMM) technique \citep{gretton2012kernel}.